Ph.D., Oregon State University

 2009.
 Little, P.C.
 Negotiating Community Engagement and Science in the Federal Environmental Public Health Sector.
 Medical Anthropology Quarterly 23(2): 94-118.

-Forthcoming.
+2021.
 Little, P.C.
 Global E-Waste Health Science and Politics of Bioinformatic Extraction.
 In The Anthropology of Bioinformation: Worlds and Futures, Edited by EJ Gonsalez-Polledo and Silvia Posocco.
 London and New York: Routledge.

 2017.
 Little, P.C.
 Sustainability Science and Education in the Neoliberal Ecoprison."
 In Neoliberalism and Environmental Education.
 Joseph Henderson, David Hursh, and David Greenwood, eds.
 New York and London: Routledge.